anhtu-phan/qa-rewards-abstractive-summarization/README.md

 <p align = "center">
 The training process for the summarization framework with QA rewards <a href="https://aclanthology.org/2021.findings-emnlp.47.pdf">[paper]</a>
 </p>
+This project will implement the framework proposed in <a href="https://aclanthology.org/2021.findings-emnlp.47.pdf">this paper</a> that provides a general methodology for training abstractive summarization models to address the hallucination problems such as missing key information in source documents (low recall) or generated summaries be containing facts that are inconsistent with the source documents (low precision).
+The framework used question-answering based rewards to further train the pre-trained summarization models in a Reinforcement Learning (RL) context.

 ## How to run